gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 ### getSearchKeywords
-Get a Search Keywords Details
+Get a custom keyword search detail by their ID.